nuagenetworks/nuagenetworks.github.io/_posts/2016-03-04-Scripting-with-Nuage-VSPK-Part-2-Advanced-concepts-examples.md

 author: Philippe Dellaert
 tags: VSPK, open source, Python
 callout_image: nuage-community-header.jpg
-excerpt: Last week we introduced the basic installation and usage of the Nuage VSPK using some script examples.
-This week we will continue our dive into this subject by introducing some advanced concepts.
+excerpt: In this second part of our delve into the Nuage VSPK we will go deeper into more advanced concept of using the SDK.
+Using more complex examples, you will learn about jobs, query parameters, asychronous calls and push notifications.

 ---